Controlling the Flow: Stability and Convergence for Stochastic Gradient Descent with Decaying Regularization: Introduction

 \textbf{Stochastic gradient descent (with regularization):} For recent results on convergence of SGD for possibly non-convex optimization landscapes we refer the reader to \cite{mertikopoulos2020sure, dereich2021convergence,weissmann2025almost} and references therein.
 Note that due to the non-convexity, only convergence to a critical point can be shown without guarantees of optimality.
 In the smooth and convex case, almost sure convergence rates for the last-iterates of SGD without Tikhonov regularization under the ABC-condition for the noise have been derived in \cite{JMLR:v25:23-1436}.
 Therein, it was proved that for step-sizes $\alpha_k = C_\alpha k^{-\frac 23-\eps}$ with $\eps \in (0,\frac 13)$ one has $f(X_k)-f(x_\ast) \in \cO(k^{-\frac 13 +\eps})$ almost surely. \cite{moulines2011non} gives a rate of convergence for SGD with polynomially decaying step-sizes in expectation.
 Their rate is optimal for the choice $\alpha_k = C_\alpha k^{-\frac 23}$ which yield the rate $\E[f(X_k)-f(x_\ast)] \in \cO(k^{-1/3})$.
 Assuming uniform boundedness of the gradients and iterates, \cite{shamir2013stochastic} increased this rate of convergence to $\cO(k^{-1/2} \log (k))$ for the step-sizes $\alpha_k = C_\alpha k^{-\frac 12}$.
 These additional assumptions have been lifted in \cite{liu2024revisiting}, where only bounded variance of the noise is assumed.
 Following \cite{moulines2011non, liu2024revisiting}, the Ruppert-Polyak average also achieves the rate $\E[f(\bar X_k)-f(x_\ast)] \in \cO(k^{-1/2} \log (k))$ for $\alpha_k= C_\alpha k^{-\frac 12}$.
 These results attain the lower bound for the optimization of $L$-smooth convex functions using first order algorithms that have access to unbiased gradient estimates with bounded variance derived in \cite{agarwal2009information} up to a $\log(k)$ factor.
 More recently, almost sure convergence rates under a related setting have been derived in \cite{pmlr-v134-sebbouh21a}.
 However, without any additional regularization one can only guarantee convergence towards some global minimum.
 The present article targets specifically algorithms that find the minimum-norm solution.
 We show that, when using reg-SGD one gets comparable convergence rates in the optimality gap as the ones for vanilla SGD cited above.
 Moreover, one can weaken the bounded variance assumption on the noise, while also achieving strong convergence to the minimum-norm solution.
-Finally, we point to \cite{HE20181}, where the role of regularization for the convergence of SGD for a prescribed number of optimization steps is discussed.
+We also point to \cite{HE20181}, where the role of regularization for the convergence of SGD for a prescribed number of optimization steps is discussed.
 Using a fixed regularization parameter, the authors derive a complexity bound for averaged SGD.
 However, they do not discuss the role of Tikhonov regularization for convergence towards a minimum-norm solution.
+Finally, in the context of inverse problems the regularization properties of (vanilla) SGD have been analyzed for linear \cite{Jahn_2020,Jin_2019,doi:10.1137/20M1374456} and non-linear forward models \cite{doi:10.1137/19M1271798} based on a-priori and a-posteriori stopping rules.
+Moreover, in \cite{NEURIPS2022_3e8b1835} SGD has been considered for inverse problems from a statistical point of view.